ariary/JSextractor/README.md

 ### Output js code into file

-This could be useful for performing further actions later on JavaScript  like scanning it or beautifying it.
+This could be useful to perform further actions later on JavaScript, like scanning it or beautifying it.
 But in this case, the output **must** be a valid script:
 ```
 curl [url] | jse -gather-src -u [url] > output.js
 ```
 We use  `-gather-src` to retrieve code from `src` attribute (fetching the code).
-Otherwise it would return only the URL corresponding to the `src` value and thus making the output a non-valid JavaScript script.
+Otherwise it would return only the URL corresponding to the `src` value and thus making the output a non-valid JavaScript code.
-When we use `-gather-src` we must also define the url from which we got the html page, (this is used to fetch script hosting by te same site *e.g.* `src=/this/is/a/path.js`)
+When we use `-gather-src` we must also define the url from which we got the html page (this is used to fetch script hosting by te same site *e.g.* `src=/this/is/a/path.js`).

 Also, all informative logs (line and source) are output to `stderr` to keep only js code in `stdout`

 ### Restrict harvest

 `jse` search for js code from 3 sources by default.
 Sometimes, you only want code from a specific source.
-In this case you could disable other source gathering:
+In this case you can disable other source gathering:
 * `-ds`: don't look for js in src attribute of `<script>` tag
 * `-de`: don't look for js from event handler attributes
 * `-dt`: don't look for inline js of `<script>` tag